 One of the most characteristic features in RED is visualization.
 We provide a great variety of information for detecting and visualizing RNA-editing events.
 In total, there are six panels shown on the main window.

 Main Window

 The main window consists of Toolbar Panel, Directory Panel, Genome Panel, Feature Panel, Chromosome Panel and Status-bar Panel.
+Shown as following figures and table.